GlobalDataJustice/globaldatajustice.github.io/team.md

 Boudewijn van Eerd is a Technology Policy Consultant at [AWO](https://www.awo.agency/), a new data rights agency providing legal, consultancy and public policy services to international organisations, governments, companies, charities, universities, think tanks & individuals.
 He works on research and advisory services across a range of topics at the intersection of technology, data rights, law, humanitarian action, policy and societies.
 He holds an MA (cum laude) in International Relations from Leiden University and was a student fellow at Leiden University’s Centre for Innovation, during which time his work focused on responsible humanitarian innovation and the changing dynamics between public and private actors.

+### Ana-Maria Hriscu

+Ana is a PhD candidate at the Tilburg Law School.
+She previously worked as a junior researcher on the Global Justice project, contributing to the rsearch initative on _Sphere transitions and transgressions during COVID-19_.
+She is interested in the challenges that data-driven technologies pose for privacy and data protection law, as well as for our understanding of what is fair and just treatment of individuals.
+She obtained a BA in Comparative & English Literature from the University of Kent in the UK, an LLB in Global Law, and an LLM in Law and Technology from Tilburg University.

 ### Tjaša Petročnik

-After obtaining LLMs in EU Law and Law and Technology at Tilburg University, Tjaša is now a PhD candidate at the Department of Law, Technology, Markets, and Society at Tilburg Law School.
+After obtaining LLMs in EU Law and Law and Technology at Tilburg University, Tjaša is now a PhD candidate at the Tilburg Law School.
 Prior to her law course, Tjaša worked in EU public affairs both in Brussels and Ljubljana for five years, most recently with a focus on EU science and innovation policy, regulation, and funding.
 Tjaša is interested in the political economy of data and online platforms, the intersections of health, environment, and technology, as well as bioethics.
 She also holds a BA and an MA in Political Science from the University of Ljubljana.

 ### Ouejdane Sabbah